Legend has it that Rhodes was blessed by the sun god Helios, which is why it enjoys 300 days of glorious sunshine a year!

-Legend has it that Rhodes was blessed by the sun god Helios, which is why it enjoys 300 days of glorious sunshine a year!**

 Legend has it that Rhodes was blessed by the sun god Helios, which is why it enjoys 300 days of glorious sunshine a year!
 As well as sunshine, Rhodes is blessed with a rich classic heritage, and is a UNESCO World Heritage Site.
 There’s something for everyone in this land of contrasts: ancient temples and castles, quiet coves and traditional villages, and a cosmopolitan capital full of shops, restaurants, tavernas and bars, serving every kind of cuisine – plus many contestants for the island’s best ice cream parlour!

-	There’s a wide choice of resorts, from lively to laid-back, lining the splendid sandy beaches which abound all over the island – even Rhodes Town has lovely Rhodos beach.
-Windsurfers head to Passionis, sun-seekers love the fine soft sands of Lindos Bay, and spa enthusiasts can alternate between the luxury spa and the lovely beach at Kalithea.
+There’s a wide choice of resorts, from lively to laid-back, lining the splendid sandy beaches which abound all over the island – even Rhodes Town has its very own lovely Rhodos beach.
+Windsurfers head to Passionis, sun-seekers love the fine soft sands of Lindos Bay, and spa enthusiasts can alternate between the luxury spa and the lovely beach located in Kallithea.

 Faliraki Town boasts a popular beach as well as the island’s three biggest clubs and some fabulous eating places.
 If it’s delicious fast food you’re after, choose from informal Greek grill houses and tavernas.
 For a different dining experience, there are attractive restaurants where you can try delicacies including Symi shrimps and grilled octopus.